Trtanloc/C1SE.79-RentMate/README.md

 - Ensure `GEMINI_API_KEY` is configured on the backend server (never expose it to the frontend).
 - Transactions list/detail are admin/manager-only; checkout requires the tenant/landlord of the contract.
 - Use `npm run db:patch:hashed-tokens` (backend) to add hashed token columns if your DB predates this change.
+- Property deletion is implemented as a soft delete (status set to `deleted`); deleted/inactive listings are omitted from public searches and stats.
+- Stats and category aggregates are role-aware: tenants only see active listing counts; landlords see metrics for their own listings; admins retain full financial visibility.